JD.com Inc. (JD) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for JD.com Inc. (JD) is $399.92, which is $24.04 above the current market price.
-The public float for JD is 1.31B, and currently, short sellers hold a 1.79% ratio of that float.
-The average trading volume of JD on August 21, 2023 was 10.96M shares.
+The average price estimated by analysts for JD is $401.17, which is $24.4 above than the current price.
+The public float for JD is 1.31B, and at present, short sellers hold a 1.70% of that float.
+The average trading volume of JD on August 28, 2023 was 10.81M shares.

 JD’s Market Performance